 The statistics that we established above serve to demotivate faculty members, particularly early-stage investigators, due to fear of rejection and failure, to the point that it often keeps them out of the competition altogether.
 This is a great loss to the world of sustainability science, as many of these researchers, in fact, have fundable proposals, thought-provoking ideas, and valuable healthcare service projects that remain un-submitted for fear of failure.

 Understandably, this level of rejection can be difficult on you – especially if you have been earning straight A’s all through academia and have a published dissertation to your name or little to no experience with professional rejection until your introduction to faculty ranks.
 However, it is a fact that you are not going to get any grants if you do not apply, regardless of approval or rejection.

 Rejection is Not the End of the World

 As Thomas Edison famously said, “Many of life’s failures are by people who did not realize how close they were to success when they gave up.”

-Perseverance is the key to success in every aspect of human life-cycle.
+Perseverance is the key to success in every aspect of the human life cycle.
 It cannot be emphasized enough how relevant it is to achieve your professional objectives.
 Persistence, coupled with patience, is the secret of acquiring grant success, which requires calculated strategy, composed approach, and determination.
 Rejection is part of life and is a routine process in grant writing, as well.
-Peer reviewers will never give a 100% approval; there will always be negative feedback on any proposal, and often a few positive words to balance it out.
+Peer reviewers will never give 100% approval; there will always be negative feedback on any proposal, and often a few positive words to balance it out.

 You need to accept that rejection is simply part of the grant-seeking process and not a denunciation of your proposed research project.
 Even if your grant application is flawless, rejection sometimes is just inevitable.
 When you half anticipate a rejection just as you do for approval, you become mentally prepared to respond appropriately without wasting time in emotional arguments.
 Your approach to address each criticism becomes fact-based and not defensive.